Lindale Fall TFA

 Congressional Debate Paradigm ListAll Paradigms: Show Hide

 Congress: When preparing a speech, make sure to follow standard speech outline and cite your sources.
 Approach legislation creatively.
 If you speak later on in round, do not rehash old arguments already brought up by previous representatives.
 Bring in new arguments to advance the debate.
 Also, you must clash with opponents.
 Don't just give your speech.
 It's a debate after all.
 Bring up points mentioned by opposing side, show your view point and not just say they are wrong or you don't agree.
 Give specific reasons why you don't agree and provide the evidence to prove your point.
 Have your speech so well prepared that you will be able to defend it during cross and not stumble during questioning.
-Correct parliamentary procedure should be followed.
+As Parliamentarian, I will make sure correct parliamentary procedure is followed.

 IEs: I've judged all IEs for 30 years for different circuits and different levels.
 On interpretation events, I look at who transported me into the story and kept me there.
 Make sure all movements (gestures, head, and other body movements) are done with purpose and should not distract from the selection being presented.
 Characterization is also very important to keep me in the story.
 Use the whole "stage" for your presentation if the event allows it.
 POI: You can incorporate the binder as a prop if you want.
 For all INTERP events: It's your performance.
 Entertain me!
 For informative, if you are using props, make sure they go with the topic and are easily handled.
 They don't need to be complicated.
 The simpler the better.
 On EXTEMPT, make sure to speak clearly avoiding excessive word crutches and cite your sources.
 Follow standard speech outline (including hook, intro in which the topic stated, a clear answer is given, and a preview of pts to be discussed is presented; body with pts supporting your answer to the question; and a conclusion in which the topic is restated, a clear answer is given, a review of the pts discussed is provided to tie speech together, and refer back to the hook to give a note of finality) and approach topic creatively.
 Make sure to actually answer the question (topic chosen) clearly and that the points discussed in the body of the speech support the answer.
 Use time wisely/effectively to fully develop the speech.